yinghuoai/learnTVM/README.md

-This repo is for recording my learning notes from TVM
+This repo is for recording my learning notes for TVM